arduino-libraries/ArduinoBLE/docs/api.md

 ### `canUnsubscribe()`

-Query if a BLE characteristic is unsubscribable.
+Query if a Bluetooth® Low Energy characteristic is unsubscribable.

 #### Syntax